 4) Using 3 JKFF's build a circuit that counts from zero to seven, i.e. 0,1,2,3,4,5,6,7,0,1...
-After you have verified that the above circuit works using the LED lights on the DIGI DESIGNER, hook up the T1L311 LED display to your circuit and verify that the circuit counts from zero to seven.
+After you have verified that the above circuit works using the LED lights on the DIGI DESIGNER, hook up the LED display (see Appendix) to your circuit and verify that the circuit counts from zero to seven.
+There is no need to include the connections to the LED display in the lab report.